marcduiker/building-a-resilient-workflow-with-durable-functions/labs/05_create_orchestration_client.md

 > For more info about storage and task hubs please read the [Task hubs in Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-task-hubsx) documentation.

-> **Since you'll be making a lot of (breaking) changes to the orchestration in the next labs, I suggest you add a version suffix to the hubName each time you make a (breaking) change to the orchestrator code.
-By doing this, Durable Functions will create new tables & queues, and you won't run into issues running new orchestrator code with old data.**
+> **Since we'll be making a lot of (breaking) changes to the orchestration in the next labs, I suggest we add a version suffix to the hubName each time we make a (breaking) change to the orchestrator code.
+By doing this, Durable Functions will create new tables & queues, and we won't run into issues running new orchestrator code with old data.**

 ### 3. Update the Servicebus triggered function